jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 When granted an ability score improvement class feature on any level other than 4th, 8th, 12th, 16th, or 19th, it must be used for improving one of the class's multiclass abilities or for gaining a feat.

+## Luck

+When the way in which the world reacts to the player characters is uncertain, the DM may roll a **luck die**--usually a d6.
+Higher is better for the PCs.
+Lower is worse.

+Some examples of when a luck die might be rolled:

+- When the player characters stop to rest in a dangerous location
+- When a player character fails a test
+- After each round of dungeon exploration and wilderness navigation
+- To see if a trap is triggered

 ## Magical Items

 Once held, it is obvious if an item is magical or not.
 An item's magical properties can only be identified through experimentation or the use of a spell.